 Please call the Information desk (010-4081380) during the open hour to register yourself for a call that day.
 Our open hour email address will no longer be available.
 We will call you anonymously, please make sure that you are available during the open hour.

 You can reach us during the open consultation hour, the telephone hour or by email.

-Open consultation hour: during the open hour, you are welcome to ask your questions.
+During the open hour, you are welcome to ask your questions.
 The open hour also serves as intake or introduction for a possible follow-up appointment.
 If necessary, you will be given instructions during the open hour how to make an appointment.
-If you are coming for the open consultation hour, please check yourself in at the Information desk, E-building ground floor.

 Contact by email